-The larger the gauge, the slimmer the Ethernet patch cable.
-28AWG Ethernet cable is obviously thinner than 24AWG cable.
+With thinner wires, the 28AWG slim Ethernet cables improve airflow in high-density racks and can be more easily installed in crowded space compared to 24AWG or 26AWG Ethernet cables.
 The outer diameter (OD) of a typical 24AWG Cat5e patch cable is about 0.215 inches.
-The OD of 24AWG Cat6 cable is 0.235 inches and 0.275-inch OD of 24AWG Cat6a.
+The OD of 24AWG Cat6 cable is 0.235 inches and the 0.275-inch OD of 24AWG Cat6a.
 Usually the larger the gauge, the smaller the wire.
-So the cords that use 28AWG conductors have smaller outer diameter.
+So the cords that use 28AWG conductors have a smaller outer diameter.
 In the following figure, you can clearly see that the OD of a 28AWG Cat5e cable is 0.149 inches.
 The ODs of 28AWG Cat6 and 28AWG Cat6a cables are respectively 0.15 and 0.185 inches.
-With such small OD, what benefits does 28WG cable have?
+With such a small OD, what benefits does 28WG cable have?
 Please keep reading the following article.

-As mentioned above, the cord size of 28 AWG cable is much smaller than that of 24 AWG wire.
-The use of 28 AWG wire can significantly save more space compared with traditional 24 AWG wire.
-As the figure below shows, there is a big difference of the bundle size between 24 AWG and 28 AWG Cat6 patch cords.
+As mentioned above, the cord size of 28 AWG cables is much smaller than that of 24 AWG wires.
+Therefore, the use of 28AWG wires can significantly save more space compared with traditional 24 AWG wires.
+As the figure below shows, there is a big difference in the bundle size between 24 AWG and 28 AWG Cat6 patch cords.

 It’s easier for cable management because of more space for finger plugging access and running cords, thus saving you valuable time and labor.
-Besides, it also improve the use effectiveness of high-density panels because the patching bulk is reduced.
+Besides, it also improves the use effectiveness of high-density panels because the patching bulk is reduced.